pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <li>Any hexadecimal strings representing the value of the Contents key in a Signature dictionary</li>
 </ul>

-<p class="hangingindent" style="margin-left: 40px"><ins onMouseEnter="mouseEnter(this)" data-issue="211" data-iso="submitted">NOTE 1 For the signature schemes enumerated in ISO 32000-1 and in this document,
+<p class="hangingindent" style="margin-left: 40px"><ins onMouseEnter="mouseEnter(this)" data-issue="211" data-iso="approved">NOTE 1 For the signature schemes enumerated in ISO 32000-1 and in this document,
 the value of the <b>Contents</b> key in a Signature dictionary is always a hexadecimal string (see "Table 255 — Entries in a signature dictionary").</ins></p>

 <p>Encryption is not applied to other object types such as integers and boolean values, which are used primarily to convey information about the document's structure rather than its contents. ...</p>